; ;

 Prices of imbalance energy

-Additionally, the balance responsible party pays the volume fee for the hourly net balance deviation (starting from June 2025, the volume fee for the balance deviation will apply to the 15-minute balance deviation when the day-ahead market transitions to 15-minute trading).
+Additionally, the balance responsible party pays the volume fee for the net balance deviation of imbalance settlement period (from September 2025, the volume fee for the balance deviation will apply to the 15-minute balance deviation).